 Chapter 8 – Training Design

 Training design builds upon the information gathered during the training analysis to define specific training objectives, content and instructional design (curriculum) to deliver training to achieve intended results.
 This includes the selection of methods, activities and training materials most suitable for the specific M&E training needs, audience, resources, and instructional setting identified during the analysis stage.
-Once these have been determined, you are ready to start developing the M&E training.
-This chapter provides practical guidance, checklists, examples and additional resources to support:
+Key topics include: identifying training and learning objectives; organizing instructional content; and designing training curriculum, evaluation and follow-up.

 Chapter 9 – Training Development and Preparation